 Say we reverse the situation.
 Say Madge was picked by Effie instead of Prim.
 Would there still be a revolution?
-Was there really a plot designed by the rebels?
+Was there really a plot designed by the rebels? (read a well elaborated plan called The Pearl Plot by Hogwarts Professor.
+Some people might agree but I did not buy it.)
 Would Madge even survive the 74th Hunger Games and gave the same impact to Panem as Katniss did?

 Very curious indeed.

 Personally, I think fire is not a good choice because it could easily manipulated, tamed, crushed and put out.
 It doesn’t have the will and reason to survive, like the mockingjay.

 As shared by Katniss, it was a slap in the face for the Capitol.
 The Jabberjays, a carefully engineered weapon backfired as the rebels figured out their sneaky purpose.
 The birds were left to die but they found new life instead by mating with the mockingbirds.
 The mockingjays, the instant result of two species had the best of both worlds.
 They can repeat a range of human vocal sounds and recreate songs.